Photo: (c) Vin Catania

-The Joint Charles Street Committee is collaboration between the Beacon Hill Civic Association and the Beacon Hill Business Association.
-The Committee works on issues such as the streetscape, trash and recycling pickup, zoning, safety, traffic and parking.
+The Joint Charles Street Committee is a collaboration between the Beacon Hill Civic Association and the Beacon Hill Business Association.
+The Committee works on issues such as the streetscape, trash and recycling pickup, zoning, safety, traffic, and parking.
 As appropriate, the Committee collaborates with other BHCA committees, as well as the City.
-The Committee encourages active participation from resident and business owners.
+The Committee encourages active participation from residents and business owners.

 Working with the Boston Police Department and Beacon Hill residents and merchants, this Committee strives to maintain the environment of safety and security on Beacon Hill.
 Committee members attend the monthly neighborhood safety meetings with the Police Department and develop a communication strategy to educate neighbors on best safety practices.

 The Traffic & Parking Committee has three primary functions:

 The Tree Committee works to preserve the trees on the streets of Beacon Hill by helping to identify trees that need to be pruned or replaced by the City.
 It coordinates with the City’s Parks and Recreation Department on related activities like tree removal due to sickness/potential safety hazard, comprehensive pruning needs, and the maintenance of the tree guards and plantings along Charles Street.
 On occasion the Committee has helped to fund tree replacements and pruning activities when the City funds are not readily available and with prior approval of the BHCA Board.
 Currently there are two separate funds:

 Annual Appeal Committee